Melchizedek: In Judaism

+Hasmonean dynasty

+The Babylonian Talmud recounts that Hasmonean rulers used to identify themselves as "High Priest of El Elyon": "When the Hasmonean kingdom became strong and defeated the Greeks, they instituted that people should mention the name of Heaven even in their legal documents.
+And therefore they would write: In year such and such of Yoḥanan the High Priest of the God Most High."
+Scholars have observed that the Hasmoneans used Melchizedek's example of monarch-priest to justify occupying both offices.

-Hellenistic Judaism
+Late Hellenistic Judaism

-Josephus refers to Melchizedek as a "Canaanite chief" in War of the Jews, but as a priest in Antiquities of the Jews.
+Josephus refers to Melchizedek as a "Canaanite chief" in The Jewish War, but as a priest in Antiquities of the Jews.

 Philo identifies Melchizedek with the Logos as priest of God, and honoured as an untutored priesthood.

 The Second Book of Enoch (also called "Slavonic Enoch") is apparently a Jewish sectarian work of the 1st century AD.
 The last section of the work, the Exaltation of Melchizedek, tells how Melchizedek was born of a virgin, Sofonim (or Sopanima), the wife of Nir, a brother of Noah.
 The child came out from his mother after she had died and sat on the bed beside her corpse, already physically developed, clothed, speaking and blessing the Lord, and marked with the badge of priesthood.
 Forty days later, Melchizedek was taken by the archangel Gabriel (Michael in some manuscripts) to the Garden of Eden and was thus preserved from the Deluge without having to be in Noah's Ark.

 The Story of Melchizedek is a short pseudepigraphon composed in Greek in the first three centuries AD, probably in a Jewish milieu.
 It survives today only in Christian recensions, but in at least ten languages.